scottyeager/info_foundation/src/blog/open_source_technology.md

 To dive deeper into Zero-OS open-source - click [here](https://github.com/zero-os)

 **Zero Storage** (part of Zero-OS): An easy to use and ultra reliable storage system.
 It is dense and environmentally friendly.
 It can make use of conventional disks for storage and manage multi data centers with a single namespace.
 It is not based on replication and makes backup obsolete.
-Even in the unlikely case of a node going down, datsa remains available.
+Even in the unlikely case of a node going down, data remains available.
 Quite a revolution for self-healing IT systems.
 - One IT expert can now manage 100 PB of data.
 - 5PB in 1 rack for archive
 - Super scale out 50+ PB